neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 In this tutorial, you will learn how to:

+- Generate a mesh for NekRS
-- Create a NekRS case (including meshing and visualization)
+- Create NekRS input files for laminar flow
+- Visualize NekRS outputs

 To access this tutorial,